rhemaMarneni/Project_Repo/Sales Data Analysis/README.md

 Analyzing sales data using pandas and functional programming concepts including lambda functions and stream operations.

 **Data Source:** https://www.kaggle.com/datasets/kyanyoga/sample-sales-data
+I chose this dataset because the data is representative of the common factors used for sales analysis.

 #### Aggregate Functions
 - `total_sales(df)` - Calculate the total sales across all orders